stefan-ctrl/clean-hda-typst-template/README.md

 You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `clean-dhbw`.

-Alternatively, you can use the CLI to kick this project off using the command
+Alternatively (if you use Typst on your local computer), you can use the CLI to kick this project off using the command

 ```shell
 typst init @preview/clean-dhbw